williammadie/memo/systems/systems.md

 In a nutshell, the difference between primary and secondary lies on whether the CPU **has a direct access to the memory**, the **speed of the memory** and whether it is **volatile or not**.

 ![primary-secondary-storage](/systems/resources/primary-secondary-storage.png)

+The **MMU** is the CPU component that indicates to the CPU if the data is stored inside the Cache Memory or the Secondary Memory.
+The difference is important as in the second case, the data has to go through the **Data Bus** which is significantly slower than the **CPU speed**

 Below, you'll find a short summary of all types of available memories.
 I added a category **Off-line Memory** which is basically a subpart of **Secondary Memory**